+Fall will be here before you know it.
 Start planning for your fall planting and maybe even get a jump on that fall planting now.
-Looks like we will be in for some cooler weather coming up.
-Mid 90’s and cool mornings and the temperatures will start trending down as the month goes on I would expect.
+The temperatures will start trending down as the month goes on.
+Mornings will be cooler and the cool mornings are a great time for gardening.
 Remember that fall is the best time for planting trees and shrubs.
 Especially trees.

 The ground is a bit hard after the summer but if you start a hole and soak it, and then dig a little more and soak it, pretty soon the hole you need for the tree or shrub is done and it is a fairly painless way to dig a hole.
 It’s worth the effort to get things planted in the fall.
 Note the diagram describing the advantages of fall planting.